Insurify Insurance Comparison Review

 Insurify is an online insurance marketplace that helps users compare insurance quotes from a number of different companies.
 Based in Cambridge, Massachusetts, the company officially launched its website in 2016.
 Car insurance comprises the core of Insurify’s business, though the company has branched out to cover life and homeowners insurance as well.

-Insurify claims to save customers an average of $489 on their car insurance premiums, though it is unclear how this total is calculated.
+Insurify claims to save customers an average of $489 on their car insurance premiums, though this number is listed differently elsewhere on the site.
 Insurify's product is similar to those offered by other leading insurance comparison sites such as The Zebra, which provides real-time, bindable insurance quotes.
 Read our review of Insurify to learn more about how the company works and how it compares with The Zebra and other competitors.

 Compare rates and save on insurance today.

 How does Insurify work?